The Best of Cape Town: Things To Do in 3/4 Days or More

 The seals usually like to swim around the docked boats or sleep under the sun in the company of fishermen.
 Where else can you see something like this?

-Find here the Rugby Museum (entry 75 Rand), an interactive museum with numerous digital contents that traces the history of South African national sport.
+Find here the Rugby Museum (entry 75 Rand), an interactive museum with numerous digital contents that trace the history of South African national sport.

 A bit further southwest is the Sea Point boardwalk, it is nothing special but we happen to see a lot of whales from there!
 Definitely worth passing by and trying your luck.

-Green Point instead is really a nice area to stroll, home to many of the oldest building in Cape Town, lot of bars and dining option among which are some of the best vegan restaurants in the city
+Green Point instead is really a nice area to stroll, home to many of the oldest buildings in Cape Town, a lot of bars, and dining options among which are some of the best vegan restaurants in the city.ย

 8. Robben Island, the prison of Mandela… and many others